Desktop Bevel Button

 - These properties specify an optional Icon for the Bevel Button and its location.

-- Used to attach a menu to the Bevel Button and to determine which menu item was selected.
+- Used to attach a menu to the Bevel Button.

 - The following types are available: